-Tom Jenkins Dam (Burr Oak Lake) is a multi-purpose flood control project built by the Corps of Engineers under the authority of the Flood Control Act of 1944.
+Tom Jenkins Dam (Burr Oak Lake) is a multi-purpose flood damage reduction project built by the Corps of Engineers under the authority of the Flood Control Act of 1944.

 The Tom Jenkins Dam office is open from 7:30 am until 4:00 pm.